atapas/notifyme/README.md

   <tr>
     <td> data </td>
     <td>
       Messages to show as notifications.
 This is expected to be an array of objects.
-The objects must have two properties.
+Each of the object must have two properties.
       <ul>
-        <li><b>timestamp:</b> is the timestamp of the time a message was generated.
+        <li><b>timestamp:</b> The timestamp of the time a message was generated.
 This must be a of a type long and represent a timestamp.</li>
-        <li><b>update:</b> is the message to show as notification.</li>
+        <li><b>update:</b> The message to show as notification.</li>
       </ul>
-      Note: The keys timestamp and update can be customized as explained in other properties below.
+      Note: The keys names, timestamp and update can be customized as explained in other properties below.
     </td>
     <td> Yes </td>
     <td>